 And finally, if you’re unsure, don’t DIY!

 Here at Firechief, we want you to feel safe.
-Our mission is to work hard every day to protect lives and property from fire by providing a range of fire safety products that can be trusted to perform when the heat is on.
+Our mission is to work hard every day to protect lives and property from fire by providing a range of fire safety equipment that can be trusted to perform when the heat is on.

 The Firechief range includes high-performance fire extinguishers, fire blankets, first aid kits and lithium-ion battery fire extinguishers.